Table of Contents

 Smart tags remain an option when working with branches.

-A few things to keep in mind when using smart tags with branches:
+Here are a few things to keep in mind when using smart tags with branches:

 Smart tags are not propagated from Child to Parent (check the section “How translation work is shared between the Child and Parent resources” for more details).

-Smart tags are propagated from Parent to Child but their impact on Child translations depends on the status of the branch.
+Smart tags are propagated from Parent to Child, but their impact on Child translations depends on the status of the branch.
 To better understand their impact and behavior, you can check the scenarios below:

-Scenario #1:
+Scenario #1

-Parent and Child source strings are in sync (they are both untranslated, or translated the same way)
+Parent and Child source strings are in sync (they are both untranslated or translated the same way).

 When smart tags are assigned to Parent source strings: